Setsubun at Zojoji Temple in 2023

 What is Mamemaki?

-The main ritual associated with Setsubun is mamemaki.
-It means bean scattering and is a lot of fun.
-At home, people throw roasted soybeans (fortune beans) out the front door.
-Then they shout shout “Devils out!
+The ritual associated with Setsubun is mamemaki.
+It means bean scattering.
+Japanese throw roasted soybeans (fortune beans) out their home’s front door.
+Then they shout “Devils out!
 Fortune in!”
 (Oni wa soto!
 Fuku wa uchi!).

 The beans are thought to purify the home.
 They drive away evil spirits and bad health.
-If you eat them, eat one for each year of your life (plus one more!).
-Sound good right?
-It is, but it gets better because you can also do it in public at some temples and shrines.
+If you eat them, eat one for each year of your life (plus one more!) for more luck.
+Sounds good right?
+It is, but it gets better because you can also do it in public, at some temples and shrines.

 What happened at Sensoji’s Setsubun?

 I’m not sure, to be honest!
-It was my first time there to photograph it.
-What the format would be, I had no idea.
-I just concentrated on my camera and tried to get some usable photos.
+It was my first time to photograph it.
+I had no idea what the format would be.
+I concentrated on my camera to get usable photos.
 There was commentary, but I didn’t have time to listen to it.

 But there was a parade.
 The priests of Zojoji led a long line of people.
 There were kids from a kindergarten and some dogs.
 If you were there and knew what it was about, could you fill me in?